cariboulabs/cariboulite/installation.md

    ![Imager progress](docs/images/progress.png)

-   **Note**: do not remove the SDCard unless the images approits removel:
+   **Note**: do not remove the SDCard until the process for flashing has finished:

    ![Imager finished](docs/images/finished_imager_safe_remove.png)